Home for Global Students

 Fascinating Facts about Glasgow for Kids

-Do you wanna help your children learn about the facts on Glasgow?
+Do you wanna help your children learn about the cool facts on Glasgow?
 It’s a fascinating place with multitudes of stories behind it.

 • “Glasgow” is “green hollow” in Celtic languages.